blambeau/phd/writing/NOTES.md

     * Remove or replace the paragraph about a fluent being TOP in LTS states.

-  * 2.6.1 Properties as FLTL assertions

-    * Justify restricting to safety properties with Axel's argument (see bottom of page 30)

   * 2.6.3 Tester and property automata

     * Accepting states vs. non-accepting states has not be introduced